pv/packages-keep/README.md

 This tries to address the following problems in `apt-get autoremove`:

 - Using apt-get marks packages manually installed.
-However, often you install several packages and figure out soon that it doesn't do what you want.
+However, often you install several packages and figure out soon that they don't do what you want.
 How do you remember which packages you played with?

 - State information is kept in `/var/lib/apt/extended_states`, which